reyestech/Fullstack-Academy/README.md

 ### 1️⃣2️⃣ Unusual VM Guest Login Geo

-Hands‑on‑keyboard intrusions often start with interactive logons from unexpected countries.
-By correlating Windows `SecurityEvent` ID 4624 and Linux `sshd` successes with GeoIP lookups, this query identifies the first time a given VM sees a login from a new country within the past 24 hours.
-Output includes user, IP, geo, and host, giving defenders a clear signal to investigate or geo‑lock access.
+Hands-on keyboard intrusions often begin with interactive logins from unexpected countries.
+By correlating Windows Security Event ID 4624 and Linux SSH login successes with GeoIP lookups, this query identifies the first time a given VM encounters a login from a new country within the past 24 hours.
+The output includes user information, IP address, geographic location, and host details, providing defenders with a clear signal to investigate or geo-lock access.

-Scheduling the detection ensures any anomalous geolocation triggers near‑real‑time response, especially important for regulated environments with strict data residency requirements.
+Scheduling this detection ensures that any anomalous geolocation triggers a near-real-time response, which is especially crucial for regulated environments with strict data residency requirements.

 #### How it works